Greek Cuisine: 34 Traditional Greek Foods To Try

 14. Fasolada - Bean Soup

-One of the meatless traditional dishes, Fasolada is another of the Greek national dishes.
+One of the meatless traditional Greek dishes, Fasolada is a national favorite.
 “Fasolada” translates simply to “bean soup.”
 It's full of protein and fiber, making it a great healthy option.

 The ingredients vary from region to region, but the traditional version calls for white beans (known as “gigantes”), tomatoes, onions, and carrots all simmered gently in a generous amount of good-quality extra-virgin olive oil.
 It is sometimes flavored with herbs such as oregano or bay leaves.